Casehero

 1. Analysis of financial key performance

-McPhee Distillers started its business in 2014 with issuing shares and receiving a total cash injection of $750,000.
+McPhee Distillers started its business in 2014 by issuing shares and receiving a total cash injection of $750,000.
 In 2015, McPhee bought PP&E for $500k and increased its assets significantly by producing inventory at almost $1.2m.
 This increase was balanced with an increase in liabilities of $700k and significant retained earnings of $210k.

 Looking at the income statement alone, one could say that 2015 was a highly successful year for the company, while in 2016, it made losses of $127,500.
 However, the Cash Flow statement shows that much of the cash during 2015 was tied up in inventory.
-The total cash flow of 2016 was much better than in 2015.
+The total cash flow in 2016 was much better than in 2015.

 To analyze the ROE of the company, we can simply calculate for both years: